sut-ai/notes/notebooks/5_local_search/index.md

 Usually, local search is used for problems that have a state as its solution, and for many problems the path to the final solution is irrelevant.
 The procedure of this method is quite simple, at first the algorithm starts from a solution that may not be optimal, or may not satisfy all the constraints, and by every step or iteration, the algorithm tries to find a slightly better solution.
 This gradual improvement of the solution is done by examining different neighbors of the current state and choosing the best neighbor as the next state of the search.

-An example of the application of local search is solving the TSP problem.
+An example of the application of local search is solving the travelling salesman problem.
 In each step, we may try to replace two edges with two other edges which may result in a shorter cycle in the graph.

 <p align="center">
   <img src=https://www.researchgate.net/publication/281412705/figure/fig3/AS:668978481475599@1536508307852/Local-search-2-opt-and-Or-opt.png>
+	<figcaption>Imgae of TSP solved by local search</figcaption>
 </p>

-Imgae of travelling salesman problem solved by local search
 ### 1.2.
 Advantages

 Local search has a memory complexity of O(1) which is very efficient.
 This is the case because only the current state of the program is saved in memory.
 The time complexity of local search is O(T) which T is the number of iterations.